ParkHanbum/dex2ir/external/llvm/docs/Atomics.rst

 ``cmpxchg`` and ``atomicrmw`` are essentially like an atomic load followed by an atomic store (where the store is conditional for ``cmpxchg``), but no other memory operation can happen on any thread between the load and store.
+Note that LLVM's cmpxchg does not provide quite as many options as the C++0x version.

 A ``fence`` provides Acquire and/or Release ordering which is not part of another operation; it is normally used along with Monotonic memory operations.